The Photo Above Does Not Represent This Individual Bike Friday, But Does Represent the Model Type

 NOTE: Saddle and Pedals are not included.

-If you are not certain which Bike Friday will best fit your needs, you can look at our Comparison Chart for more information, but the best way to know that you are getting the perfect Bike Friday for your dreams of adventure is to contact a Bike Consultant for an interview.
+If you are not certain which Bike Friday will best fit your needs, you can look at our Bike List for more information, but the best way to know that you are getting the perfect Bike Friday for your dreams of adventure is to contact a Bike Consultant for an interview.

 |Bars:||Kalloy Anatomic CHOOSE - Un-split Drops CHOOSE|